passport/www.passportjs.org/books/tutorials/google/state.md

 var SQLiteStore = require('connect-sqlite3')(session);
 ```

-Add the following code at line 28, after `express.static` middleware, to
+Add the following code at line 28, after `express.static()` middleware, which
-add sessions to the application.
+will add session support to the application.

 ```js
 app.use(express.static(path.join(__dirname, 'public')));